 Threaded Tee (Fig. 3) as pipe fitting makes a perpendicular branch from the main pipe run.
 They are available in two types

-- Equal Tee: Main pipe and Branch pipe size are equal.
+- Equal Tee: Main pipe and Branch pipe sizes are equal.

-- Reducing Tee: Branch Pipe Size is smaller than main pipe
+- Reducing Tee: The branch Pipe Size is smaller than the main pipe

 Threaded crosses or cross tees are also known as four-way fittings.
 It has one inlet and three outlet connections.
 So the flow in pipe crosses (Fig. 3) is distributed in three directions.
 Threaded crosses make two 90° branches from the main run pipe direction.
 Crosses have female threads and make secure pipe connections with male piping elements.